Blood and Marrow Transplant/Cellular Therapy Patient and Family Resources

 Allogeneic transplant uses stem cells from someone other than the patient.

-Through a special typing process called Human Leukocyte Antigen (HLA) typing, an appropriate stem cell donor can be found for most patients.
-HLAs are inherited in groupings from biological parents, therefore the best chance for fully-matched donors is from a full sibling.
+Through a special typing process called human leukocyte antigen (HLA) typing, we can find an appropriate stem cell donor for most patients.
+HLAs are inherited in groupings from biological parents, so the best chance for fully-matched donors is from a full sibling.

-If there is no sibling donor, an alternative donor can be used from the unrelated donor registry (e.g. One Match).
+If there is no sibling donor, we can use an alternative donor from the unrelated donor registry (e.g. One Match).
 Using a fully matched donor decreases several transplant-related complications, such as graft vs host disease (GVHD).

 If allogeneic BMT is in your child's protocol, your physician and health care team will discuss this procedure with you in depth prior to the infusion.